widdix/aws-cf-templates-cli/README.md

 `widdix`, a CLI tool to manage [Free Templates for AWS CloudFormation](https://github.com/widdix/aws-cf-templates).

+> The widdix CLI is compatible with templates >= v6.13.0

 ## Install

 Download the latest binary for your operating system: